 The main room floor must be thoroughly swept before leaving.
 If there has been any spillage of food or fluids, the floor section involved must be mopped.
 All garbage generated must be bagged.
 You must supply the garbage bags, and take your trash with you.

-When leaving please assure that all windows are closed, stoves and hot water are off, kitchen doors closed, bathroom closed in cold weather, and thermostats are set to the condition you found them.
+When leaving please assure that all windows are closed, stoves and hot water are off, kitchen doors closed, bathroom closed in cold weather, and heat pumps are set to the condition you found them.

-Return the key to the Town Office when the Clerk is present.

 The clerk or maintenance/cleaning person will conduct an inspection of the town hall.
 If there is no damage to the hall or items in the hall, the deposit will be returned after approval by the Selectboard at the next scheduled board meeting.

 By signing below I, ___________________________as Town Hall Tenant/User, agree to indemnify and hold harmless the Town and its agents and employees from any claims for death, injury, property damage or other loss, which may result from your use of the Town Hall under this contract.
 In the event that such a claim is made against the Town, you will defend the Town, and you will pay any amount (indemnify) for which the Town may be held liable in a legal action for such claims.